 The perception of brightness and colours is well developed by the age of five.
 Even though for some children the naming of colours at this age might be difficult, recognizing the colours and understanding the meaning of signalling systems is, in general, a feasible task (Limbourg, 2008).

-The peripheral perception of children is limited up to the age of eight (Safekids , 2004).
-Safe Kids Walk This Way.
-Retrieved on 3rd July 2012 from: http://www.safekids.org/our-work/programs/walk-this-way/ Detecting oncoming perils from the side is only partially possible for children (Sandels, 1975).
+The peripheral perception of children is limited up to the age of eight (Safekids, 2004).
+Detecting oncoming perils from the side is only partially possible for children (Sandels, 1975).

-Figure 5: Field of view of a child and of an adult
+Figure 6: Field of view of an adult (left) and a child (right)